anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * In response to SECDIR Early Review of ae-03 by Barry Lea,
   - replace 'end-to-end security' by the more clear 'end-to-end authentication'
   - restrict the meaning of the abbreviation 'AE' to 'Alternative Enrollment'
+  - replace 'MAY' by 'may' in requirement on delegated registrar actions
 * In response to further internal reviews and suggestions for generalization,
   - clarify that the channel between pledge and registrar is not restricted to TLS, but in connection with constrained BRSKI may also be DTLS.